evan-tri/todolistapi/README.md

 Created a To-Do List API following the criteria set by https://roadmap.sh/projects/todo-list-api:

-User registration to create a new user
+User registration to create a new user \n
 Login endpoint to authenticate the user and generate a token CRUD operations for managing the to-do list
 Implement user authentication to allow only authorized users to access the to-do list